MarufRayhan/bangla-sentiment-analysis/README.md

 The models are trained on a Bangla text dataset, translated from English, encompassing six emotions.

 ## Usage
-Run the main script to train or test the models:
+Run the main script to train or test the models.

 ## Models